Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Maximum Mean Discrepancy and Its Properties

-{ It follows from the Hoeffding decomposition that two-sample U-statistic $\ce_{n,m}^{k}(X,Y)$ can be decomposed into the sum of a leading term and a remainder term, denoted by $\ce_{n,m}^{k}(X,Y) = L_{n,m}^{k}(X,Y) + R_{n,m}^{k}(X,Y)$.
-By generalizing some results established in \cite{huang2017efficient}, the expressions of $L_{n,m}^{k}(X,Y)$ and $R_{n,m}^{k}(X,Y)$ can be greatly simplified, which are stated in Proposition \ref{Prop:est_MMD_simplified}.
+It follows from the Hoeffding decomposition that two-sample U-statistic $\ce_{n,m}^{k}(X,Y)$ can be decomposed into the sum of a leading term and a remainder term. { In particular, let $G_x$ denote the distribution function of a single point mass at $x$, and for $0\le c,d \le 2$, define